Christine Landry, Principal (Contact)

 Ms. Chase is a recent graduate of Wheelock College's TeachBoston program.
 A native of New York, she attended Tufts University and interned in Somerville Public Schools as well as United South End Settlements, where she later became a preschool teacher.

 Jessica Ekhomu, 1st Grade Teacher (Contact)

 Ms. Jessica Ekhomu has a bachelor's degree in criminal Justice, a master's degree in public health, and a master's degree in education.
 She also has an ESL license.
 She is a Teach for America alumna and taught 5th grade for 3 years before joining the DSNCS team.
 She is lead teacher of the Howard 1st grade class.
 She loves having class celebrations and doing class cheers.

 Ms. Ferdinand is a recent graduate of the Boston Teacher Residency program, where she completed her residency at the Dudley Street School.
 Ms. Ferdinand serves as the first grade teacher for the Northeastern University Grade 1 classroom.
 She attended Lesley University and completed a BA in elementary education and mathematics.
 Ms. Ferdinand is fluent in Haitian Creole.

 Ms. Lopes Ford started her work with students as a social worker for the Home for Little Wanderers and later became the Family and Community Outreach Coordinator at the Emerson Elementary School.
 After graduating from Boston Teacher Residency, she taught special education at the Edwards Middle School and went on to support the operations of BPS Schools and various school programs.
 She is a graduate of Lesley University and UMass Boston and is fluent in Cape Verdean Creole.

-Nora Haddadi, Arts Teacher (Contact)
+Nora Haddadi, Special Education (Contact)